bediger4000/boggle-question/README.md

 Even senior-level candidates are going to screw up finding "next letter" locations that fit on the board, and don't re-use a location.

-The interview using this should alot a great deal of time.
+The interview using this should allot a great deal of time.
 The candidate should block out the solution before starting.